brylevkirill/notes/Deep Learning.md

 #### ["Adversarial Feature Learning"](https://arxiv.org/abs/1605.09782) Donahue, Krahenbuhl, Darrell
+  `BiGAN`
 >	"The ability of the Generative Adversarial Networks framework to learn generative models mapping from simple latent distributions to arbitrarily complex data distributions has been demonstrated empirically, with compelling results showing generators learn to “linearize semantics” in the latent space of such models.
 Intuitively, such latent spaces may serve as useful feature representations for auxiliary problems where semantics are relevant.
 However, in their existing form, GANs have no means of learning the inverse mapping – projecting data back into the latent space.
 We propose Bidirectional Generative Adversarial Networks (BiGANs) as a means of learning this inverse mapping, and demonstrate that the resulting learned feature representation is useful for auxiliary supervised discrimination tasks, competitive with contemporary approaches to unsupervised and self-supervised feature learning."

+>	"Learns a feature representation with adversarial nets by training an encoder Enc, such that Enc(x) is Gaussian, when x∼preal."

   - `video` <https://youtube.com/watch?v=yyl0-y-k4Nc> (Courville)
   - `post` <http://inference.vc/variational-inference-using-implicit-models-part-iii-joint-contrastive-inference-ali-and-bigan/>
+  - `paper` ["Large Scale Adversarial Representation Learning"](https://arxiv.org/abs/1907.02544) by Donahue and Simonyan *(BigBiGAN)*

 #### ["Neural Discrete Representation Learning"](https://arxiv.org/abs/1711.00937) Oord, Vinyals, Kavukcuoglu